giantswarm/giantswarm-aws-account-prerequisites/README.md

 }
 ```

+The role name is by default `GiantSwarmRoleAWSOperator` but it can be replaced passing a variable `operator_role_name` in case it is needed.

-Get the AWSOperator role ARN from the output - this must be provided to Giant Swarm.
+The AWS Operator Role ARN needs to be supplied to Giant Swarm.

-Note: the control plane account _must_ be prepared first, otherwise the tenant cluster module will fail
-because the control plane AWSOperator user ARN will not exist yet.
+__Note__: the Control Plane account _must_ be prepared first, otherwise the tenant cluster module will fail because the Control Plane AWS Operator user ARN will not exist yet.

 ## Configure organizations

+In case you are adding a new organization that runs in a new AWS Account, you need to apply step `1` and `3`.
+With the outputs you can run this `gsctl` command to setup the new configuration.

 `gsctl update organization set-credentials --aws-operator-role $(terraform output aws-operator-role) --aws-admin-role $(terraform output giantswarm-admin-role)`